thisIsGloriaWu/thisIsGloriaWu/README.md

 ### About Me

-- 👩‍🎓 I'm currently pursuing my master degree in **Computer Science** at [Northeastern University](https://www.northeastern.edu/).
+- 👩‍🎓 I'm pursuing my master degree in **Computer Science** at [Northeastern University](https://www.northeastern.edu/).
 - 👩‍💻 I'm currently doing my **software engineer internship** at **AWS**.
-- 👩‍🔬 Prior to studying CS, I actually obtained a Bachelor's degree in Chemistry.
+- 👩‍🔬 Prior to studying CS, I obtained a Bachelor's degree in Chemistry.
 - 🌱 I enjoy spending time in nature.
 I love cooking, travelling and playing the piano as well.
 - 💻 I'm tech-enthusiastic, self-motivated, passionate to explore new things and willing to take challenges!